 What’s the latest information and insight?

-The UK government has issued practical guidance that sets out how businesses should approach returning to work, including real examples, useful checklists, key safety considerations and steps to take.
+Government has also issued practical guidance on working safely during coronavirus, including real examples, checklists, key safety considerations and steps to take.
 Alongside guidance that applies to all firms, government has set out more specific guidance for eight different categories of work:

 - Construction and other outdoor work